d1r7b46/webapp90days/README.md

 # webapp90days

-A plan for self education, inclusive of the following topics:
+The below is a plan for self education, inclusive of the following topics:
 SQL injection
 XSS Attacks
 access control vulnerabilities